-The UN-REDD Programme was launched in 2008 in response to and support of the UNFCCC Decision in Bali 2/CP.13 on 'Reducing emissions from deforestation in developing countries (REDD).
+The UN-REDD Programme was launched in 2008 in response to and in support of the UNFCCC Decision in Bali 2/CP.13 on 'Reducing emissions from deforestation in developing countries (REDD).
 Further, this collaboration is a response to requests for joint UN action from the UN Secretary General, together with requests from governments, including members of the Coalition for Rainforest Nations and other countries, for support with REDD programmes.

-1.1.
-UN-REDD Programme as part of the solution
+1.1 UN-REDD Programme as part of the solution

 FAO, UNDP and UNEP are organizations and stakeholders with relevant and wide experience and expertise in forest management, governance, poverty reduction, finance, environmental policy and standards.
-Working together through the UN-REDD collaborative programme, the three organizations can provide critical assurances necessary to build consensus for a transparent and efficient REDD framework, while supporting and complementing the work of the World Bank's Forest Carbon Partnership Facilities (FCPF).
+Working together through the UN-REDD Programme, the three organizations can provide a support mechanism for countries to implement REDD from the current readiness phases and beyond, as well as a platform for promoting international coherence in support of the UNFCCC process.
+The programme is run in full coordination with and complementation of the work of the World Bank's Forest Carbon Partnership Facility (FCPF).

 The challenges of REDD go beyond what any one institution can do.
-The critical factor in this collaborative programme is to ensure approaches are complementary, do not burden forested developing countries with duplicative demands, and contribute to the UNFCCC negotiations on a post-2012 framework.
+The critical factor in this collaborative programme is to ensure approaches are complementary, do not burden forested developing countries with duplicative demands, and to contribute to the UNFCCC negotiations on a post-2012 framework.

-The governing bodies, international mandate, expert networks, convening capacity and incountry presence of the three UN agencies provide invaluable mechanisms for information exchange, for access to technical and scientific expertise, and for capacity building and institution strengthening.
-Existing modalities for Joint Programmes enable efficient and rapid initiation of programme implementation and channelling of funds for REDD efforts.
+The governing bodies, international mandate, expert networks, convening capacity and in-country presence of the three UN agencies provide invaluable mechanisms for information exchange, for access to technical and scientific expertise, and for capacity building and institution strengthening.
+Existing modalities for Joint Programmes enable efficient and rapid initiation of programme implementation and channelling of funds to countries in support of their REDD efforts.

-1.2.
-The UN-REDD Programme aims and outcomes
+1.2 The UN-REDD Programme aims and outcomes

-To generate the necessary flows of resources to significantly reduce global emissions from deforestation and forest degradation, the UN-REDD Programme aims to ensure international coherence and to support developing countries in building capacity to design and implement REDD measures.
+To generate the necessary flows of resources to significantly reduce global emissions from deforestation and forest degradation, the UN-REDD Programme aims to promote international coherence and to support developing countries in building capacity to design and implement REDD measures.
 It moves towards this through international dialogue and with real experience in forested developing countries with various risk management and benefit sharing solutions.